leaysgur/slides/docs/uit_meetup-18/index.md

 > The problem happens when **a simple site has a large amount of JavaScript** that the user must download.

-Please do not bloat the Web. 🐈
+Let's make the Web faster! 😌

 ---